mathieuguyot/adventures/README.md

-# Oura-sports
+# Adventures

-Welcome to oura sports, It's a personal sport portofolio project built with NextJS that comes with:
+Welcome to adventures, It's a personal sport portofolio project built with NextJS that comes with:

 -   An "Adventure" editor which consists of merging photos, gpx activities, enriched text to create blog posts of biking trips I've made
 -   Import and enrich strava profile export of activities (manual, no UI for this)